 More than 100 modules with WPBakery

-To start, The7 embeds the WPBakery page builder (ex Visual Composer).
+To start, The7 embeds the WPBakery page builder (former Visual Composer).
 Remember: about fifty demos of sites are built with it.

 A page builder is a tool that allows you to create rich and complex page layouts for your content without touching a single line of code, especially through the use of ready-to-use templates.
 Editing is often done by drag and drop and in real time.